How to Water Plants During a Heat Wave (Without Making It Worse)

 1. Aluminized Shade Cloth

 Standard black shade cloth absorbs heat and bakes everything underneath it.
 Aluminized knits (around 30-40% reduction) actually bounce the sun’s rays back up, dropping the temperature under the canopy by a solid 10°F without starving your crops of the light they need to grow.
+This is a similar concept to using row covers and frost cloths to manage microclimates in the winter.

 Aluminized 40% Shade Cloth